Congressional leaders leave White House meeting without deal to avoid government shutdown

 Democrats are pushing for an extension to Affordable Care Act tax credits that have subsidized health insurance for millions of people since the COVID-19 pandemic.
 The credits, which are designed to expand coverage for low- and middle-income people, are set to expire at the end of the year.

-“We’re not going to simply go along to get along with a Republican bill that continues to gut the health care of everyday Americans who are already living with this Trump economy, where costs aren’t going down but they’re going up,” he said.
+“Democrats are fighting to protect the health care of the American people,” said Jeffries, a New York Democrat.
+“We are not going to support a partisan Republican spending bill that continues to gut the health care of everyday Americans.”

-The pandemic-era ACA subsidies are set to expire in a matter of months if Congress fails to act.

 Some Republicans are open to extending the tax credits but want changes.
-Thune said Sunday that the program is “desperately in need of reform” and Republicans want to address “waste, fraud and abuse.”
-He has pressed Democrats to vote for the funding bill and take up the debate on tax credits later.
+But Thune, a South Dakota Republican, has pressed Democrats to vote for the funding bill and take up the debate on tax credits later.

+“We’re willing to sit down and work with them on some of the issues they want to talk about,” he told reporters at the White House, adding, “But as of right now, this is a hijacking of the American people, and it's the American people who are going to pay the price.”

 How will Democrats vote?